erewok/haskpy-dependency-graphs/README.md

 * Graphs are not that useable at the moment: need to tweak D3 display.

-* Graphs do not mark cicles, or direction of edges.
+* Graphs do not mark cycles, ~~or direction of edges.~~

 * Functions that examine modules may fail on missing files.

+* Will not work for Python modules with multiline imports.

 * And more...